nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 6. (Optional) The old certificate is removed from the truststore of every AP and every database process.
 7. (Optional) The old certificate is removed from the truststore of every SQL client and NuoDB Command client.

-Usually only the server key pair certificate is renewed, which means that the keystore file has to be updated for all APs and database processes.
+Usually, only the server key pair certificate is renewed, which means that the keystore file has to be updated for all APs and database processes.
 This reduces the steps needed during key rotation as the new key pair certificate can be verified using the old truststore certificate.
 In particular steps 2 and 3 from the overview above are skipped.

 ### Update Key Pair Certificates

 Depending on the used TLS keys management, step 4 in the overview above may be different.
-By default NuoDB uses Kubernetes secrets to store TLS keys and expose them to NuoDB processes.
+By default, NuoDB uses Kubernetes secrets to store TLS keys and expose them to NuoDB processes.

 #### Using Kubernetes Secrets

-NuoDB APs can reload the keystore without having to be reconfigured and restarted, however, in Kubernetes deployments the TLS keys are mounted in AP containers as a `subPath` volume mount which doesn't allow automatic secret update.
+NuoDB APs can reload the keystore without having to be reconfigured and restarted.
+By default, the TLS keys are mounted in AP containers as a `subPath` volume mount which doesn't allow the automatic secret update.
-To replace the keystore for all APs, use the following steps:
+To replace the keystore for all APs, use the steps below.

 Create new Kubernetes secrets using the keystore file generated with the renewed server key pair certificates.